Montreal Children's Hospital

-Montreal Children's Hospital (Hôpital de Montréal pour enfants) is a children's hospital in Montreal, Quebec, Canada.
+The Montreal Children's Hospital (Hôpital de Montréal pour enfants) is a pediatric hospital in Montreal, Quebec, Canada.
 Founded in 1904, it is affiliated with the McGill University Health Centre (MUHC) and McGill University, Faculty of Medicine.

 The hospital has 154 single-patient rooms, 52-bed neonatology unit, 6 operating rooms and 6 intervention rooms.
 It has two blocks.
 Block A has pediatric outpatient services.
 Block B has pediatric inpatient units, which include a Neonatal Intensive Care Unit (NICU) and a Pediatric Intensive Care Unit (PICU).
-It houses a pediatric emergency department, operating rooms and perioperative services, day hospitals and some Allied Health Services.
+It houses a pediatric emergency department, operating rooms and perioperative services, a day hospital and allied health services.

+Services are available in French and English, as well as in over 300 other languages through interpretation services.